oracle-samples/ofs-sample-plugins/samples/README.md

 # Samples:

 These instructions are valid for all the provided samples.
-For specific sample information please read the README file on each folder
+For specific sample information please read the README file on each folder.

+The commands provided are an example, valid when using Windows / WSL, Linux (any flavour) or MacOS via the terminal.
+If you are building the plugins without using any of those environments please refere to your OS for the equivalent ones.

 ## Before you start ###